San Antonio Dangerous Drugs Lawyer

 Not every prescription medication is appropriate for every patient.
 Sometimes a medication may be safe for most but dangerous for others—and it’s the doctor’s responsibility as a medical professional to sort this out before prescribing a medication that could prove dangerous for a patient.
 Pharmacists can also play a role in the distribution of dangerous drugs—sometimes pharmacists dispense the wrong medications, which can prove disastrous.
 Finally, pharmaceutical companies are sometimes too quick to get drugs on the market (before their safety is verified).
 Some pharmaceutical companies have even concealed their drugs’ harmful side effects from consumers.

 Whatever the cause, taking a drug that’s dangerous for you can lead to harmful and even deadly side effects.
 If you were injured by a dangerous medication, you need skilled legal counsel.
-The dangerous drugs lawyers at The Law Offices of George Salinas are here to help.
+The dangerous drugs lawyers at George Salinas Injury Lawyers are here to help.
 We understand the difficulties in pursuing these claims, and we have the experience, compassion, and dedication to advocate for your rights and for your rightful compensation.

 Dangerous Side Effects